Started on staff: 1984

 10 tips for appreciating nature in your neighborhood

-Taking a socially-distanced walk around your neighborhood is a great way to get out of the house, stretch your legs, and see some of the wonder of the natural world in your own backyard.
+Have you taken the time to really notice the nature that exists right in your own neighborhood?
 Here is a list of 10 ways to appreciate nature on a walk around your neighborhood.